ana-mc-almeida/ei-project/tests/docs/bpmn.md

 # Business Processes Tests Documentation

-This document provides instructions on how to run the business process tests in the project without any additional setup, specifically for the Cross-Selling Recommendation, Discount Coupon Emission, Descount Coupon Analysis and Selled Products Analysis business processes.
+This document provides instructions on how to run the business process tests in the project without any additional setup, specifically for the Cross-Selling Recommendation, Discount Coupon Emission, Discount Coupon Analysis and Selled Products Analysis business processes.

 ## Populate Databases